Raaschou/roborally/README.md

 The 'advanced board' contains some walls, conveyor belts and check points.

 ## GUI update
 We have added the visual of walls, conveyor belts and check points to the GUI.
-TODO: "Den der har lavet dette beskriv gerne hvordan"
+TODO: "Den der har lavet dette beskriv gerne hvordan".

+### Field actions
+We added two new methods to the SpaceView class for drawing the objects.
+As the conveyor belts and checkpoints both inherited the FieldAction class, and are contained within a given space's list of field actions, we use this to draw the objects on the board.
+The belts are drawn as grey triangles, while the checkpoints are drawn as yellow circles with their corresponding number in the center.
+Because the field action list is referring to an abstract class, we were not able to call the specific fields of the belts and checkpoints.
+This was solved by checking the object using the instanceof operator before casting it to the given type.
+After this was done, we were able to use the specific fields, e.g. using conveyor belts heading to draw them pointing the correct direction.

+### Walls

 ## Documentation
 We have written JavaDocs for all the methods we have implemented and for the methods we have used.